NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/README.md

 * PRU0_ParData.p, PRU1_All.p and PRU1_All_dt.p: Assembly language programs for the POPS instrument.

-* POPS_BBB.c and POPS_BBB_dt.c:  The main program for the POPS instrument.
+* POPS_BBB.c:  The main program for the POPS instrument.
 Demonstrates the capacity of the cape.

 * POPS_BBB.cfg:  The configuration file for the POPS instrument.